FriendDementor/nginx-servers/README.md

-# Minimal nginx configuration
-With this config you have a simple nginx server running

 # HERE
 this repo should be splitted into two repositories
 1) nsc - nginx simple command line - or ncli?